 In June and July 2020, a short PAPI survey with panel-willing participants collected data on the effects of the Corona crisis on everyday life and the living situations of people in their second half of life.
-Anonymised data of this compact survey will presumably be available as Scientific Use File from March 2021 on.
+Anonymised data of this compact survey are available as Scientific Use File.

 The design of the DEAS allows three perspectives of analysis: (a) analysis of social change, (b) analysis of intra-individual change, and (c) analysis of historical change of individual ageing trajectories.

 Participants are questioned in detail on their objective and subjective living situation.
 In addition, tests of cognitive capability and physical functioning are applied.
 The DEAS has a cohort-sequential longitudinal design, a broad thematic spectrum, national representativity with a comparatively large number of cases and a relatively long observation period, and is hence a unique German database for interdisciplinary research on the living conditions and life courses as well as the subjective perception and scheme of life of ageing and older individuals.